Choose Your Integration

 Hermes Skill

-Choose Hermes when your agent is already using Hermes skills and you want Conto policy enforcement to feel native in that workflow.- Installs through Hermes well-known skill discovery.
+Choose the Nous Hermes skill when your agent is already running on Hermes and you want Conto policy enforcement to feel native in that workflow.- Installs through Hermes well-known skill discovery (

 MCP Server